microzen/cse21_thegang/hw_g2/assignment2.md

 Prove the identity combinatorially by counting the same set in two different ways or by counting two different sets and establishing a bijection between them.
 (Hint: count the number of fixed binary strings based on the position of the middle "1")

-2. FOr integers $n > k \geq 0$, consider the identity:
+2. For integers $n > k \geq 0$, consider the identity:

 $$P(n,k) = P(n-1, k) + kP(n-1, k-1)$$

-Prove the identity combinatorially by counting the same set in 2 different ways or by counting two different sets and establishing a bijection between them
+Prove the identity combinatorially by counting the same set in 2 different ways or by counting two different sets and establishing a bijection between them.